Invoice Discounting

 • Limited, partnership and sole traders accepted

-• Turnover at least £100,000 per annum (No minimum turnover for selective invoice discounting)
+• A minimum turnover may be required for some lenders (No minimum turnover for selective invoice discounting)

 • Provide goods or services to other businesses